 A terrible stench is evident and may turn off a potential buyer in less than a minute, so why is a nice odor a probable red flag?
 If a property has a plug-in air freshener in every outlet, a candle lighted in every room, and air fresheners hanging in every room, the owner may be attempting to mask a bad stench.

-10 Properties in 10 Years offers expert advice from Financial Advisor in Melbourne and can get details about new homes for sale in Melbourne.
-For further queries, please reach out at [email protected] or call 1300-617-677 .
+10 Properties in 10 Years offers expert advice from a trusted financial advisor in Melbourne and provides insights into new homes for sale in Melbourne.
+If you’re considering expanding your portfolio, it’s also worth exploring the NDIS property investment pros and cons to determine if it’s the right fit for your financial goals.
+For further queries, please reach out at [email protected] or call 1300-617-677.